Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Forearm splints is similar to shin splints in the lower leg, although far less common.
-It occurs in those who repetitively use their wrist, contracting the forearm muscles.
+It comes on gradually occurring in those who repetitively use their wrist, contracting the forearm muscles.

 Symptoms of forearm splints

 Symptoms consist of a dull pain in the forearm.
 Pain is minor initially but increases as activity continues.
 Often pin-pointed to the dorsal or back of the hand side of the forearm, mid-way between the wrist and elbow.
 The patient may experience weakness in the wrist extensor muscles and tenderness deep in the forearm.
 Pain may be reproduced by attempting to bend the wrist backwards against resistance.

 Forearm splints are most common is those who repeatedly use their wrists, but especially for fast, powerful movements.
 Common examples include weight lifters, cricketers, baseball players and gymnasts.
 Both shin and forearm splints are caused by microtrauma to the muscular attachments to the bone, in particular the periosteum which covers the bone.